Pet allergy signs and symptoms caused by inflammation of nasal passages include:

 - Trouble sleeping caused by shortness of breath, coughing or wheezing

-Some people with pet allergy may also experience skin symptoms.
-Allergic dermatitis is an immune system reaction that causes skin inflammation.
-Direct contact with an allergy-causing pet may trigger allergic dermatitis signs and symptoms, which may include:
+Some people with pet allergy may also experience skin symptoms, a pattern known as allergic dermatitis.
+This type of dermatitis is an immune system reaction that causes skin inflammation.
+Direct contact with an allergy-causing pet may trigger allergic dermatitis, causing signs and symptoms, such as:

 - Raised, red patches of skin (hives)